igorkry/tnt4j-streams/README.md

 Also see ['Generic streams parameters'](#generic-streams-parameters).

-#### Ws Streams parameters
+#### WS (web service) Streams parameters

-All Ws streams has special configuration section - `scnario`.
-Streaming scenarios allows define `step`'s.
-Step defines request/invocation/execution parameters and scheduler.
+All WS streams have a special configuration section, called a `scenario`.
+Streaming scenarios allow for defining steps.
+A `step` defines request/invocation/execution parameters and scheduler.
 Steps are invoked/executed independently of each other.

  * `scenario` tag has required attribute - `name` (any string).